 Various administration jobs may not offer you the chance to develop creative or direct marketing/PR skills but they certainly showcase your organisational skills and attention to detail.
 Many marketing and PR assistant roles require you to juggle lots of little different tasks which keep the department running.
 For example, issuing all press releases on time, keeping up to date with all your contacts and managing the databases.
 If these simple but hugely effective tasks get lost, then the whole campaign which has been worked on could fall apart if the right people don’t hear about it at the right time.

 If you’ve worked in a call centre, this will teach you a lot about resilience.
 This is particularly the case in cold-calling centres, where you are likely to deal with rejection a lot of the time.
 In this sort of role, you will have also had to develop a strong pitch over time in order to encourage potential customers to buy.
 This is hugely beneficial in a marketing and PR career – to be able to show you can create a story, sell a lifestyle or encourage interest in a product is hugely important.

-If you've got what it takes to begin your marketing or PR career, begin by browsing marketing and PR graduate schemes today.
+If you've got what it takes to begin your marketing or PR career, begin by browsing graduate jobs in marketing and PR today.